-When people visit Brazil, the first question that comes to mind is: where is the Carnaval?
-Although that is probably why most tourists flock to Rio de Jenairo —and of course its beaches -, there are plenty of other places to explore in Brazil.
-Here are a few of the cities and regions most people visit in Brazil, and why they are so popular.
+When people visit Peru, the first question that comes to mind is: how fast can I get to Machu Picchu?
+Although that is a very important Inca site, each city is filled with history, architecture and local flavor.
+Here are a few of the cities and regions most people visit in Peru, and why they are so popular.

 Peru’s capital mixes in a very interesting way the colonial architecture with the modern city architecture.
 Several museums and churches should not be missed.
 You can also visit the close-by Pachacamac, an archeological site containing Inca and pre-Inca temples.